syncfusion-content/uwp-docs/uwp/SfDockingManager/Docking-Window.md

 ## Enabling or Disabling the Dock Functionality

 The `CanDock` AttachedProperty used to enable or disable the docking functionality by setting its value as true or false.
-By default, the value is true, to disable this functionality change the property value to false.
+By default, `CanDock` value is true.
+This functionality can be disabled by setting its value as false.

 {% tabs %}